ibrahim-shedo/EMPLOYEE-MANAGEMENT-INFO-SYSTEM/README.md

 );
 How to Run
 Clone the repository or download the code.

-Compile and run the Java code using your preferred IDE or command line.
+Compile and run the Java code using your preferred IDE or command line: sh

-sh
 Copy code
 javac EmployeeManagementSystem.java
 java EmployeeManagementSystem
 Ensure that the MySQL server is running and accessible.
 Configuration
-Database Connection: The database connection details are hardcoded in the connectDatabase method.
+The database connection details are hardcoded in the connectDatabase method.
 Modify the following variables if needed:

 java
 Copy code